 Take generous breaks while climbing up the steep path.
-Breaks while going up are important as going up very fast could only mean inviting altitude sickness.
-Breaks are meant to be standing ones and do not sit down.
+These breaks are important as going up very fast could only mean inviting altitude sickness.
+Do not sit down during these breaks.
 Sitting down causes your muscles to relax and getting back on track can be very difficult.
 An hour of stiff climbing brings you to Hemkund Sahib Gurudwara.
 The lake lies just behind it.
 The Hemkund Sahib lake remains frozen for six months.
-Warm yourself in the Gurudwara and have generous helpings of hot tea and kichidi .
+Warm yourself in the Gurudwara and have generous helpings of hot tea and khichdi.

 Day 5: Ghangria to Govind Ghat

-Once you reach Govindghat, choose to proceed to Badrinath/Joshimath-Auli* or stay back at Govindghat and leave the next day.
+Start early by 6 am to be down at Govind Ghat by 11 am.
+Once you reach Govind Ghat, choose to proceed to Badrinath/Joshimath-Auli* or stay back at Govind Ghat and leave the next day.

 Day 6: Govind Ghat to Haridwar

 Drive down to Haridwar and take a night train back to Delhi